Skip to main content

 Setting Up a Deep Learning Activity

-To set up a Deep Learning activity, do the following:
+To set up a Deep Learning activity, follow these steps:

 1. On the Activities tab, add a Deep Learning activity to the document processing flow.
-Please note that your Deep Learning activity should be placed after the activity that will extract the field used as the source by your Deep Learning activity.
+Note that your Deep Learning activity should be placed after the activity that will extract the field used as the source by your Deep Learning activity.

 2. Use the Field drop-down list in the Activity Properties pane to select the source field corresponding to the unstructured text fragment from which fields should be extracted.